-Lemon balm is an aromatic herb with calming properties that can also repel pests such as fleas and ticks due to its strong citrus scent; when mixed with other essential oils (such as eucalyptus) they become more effective in keeping unwanted visitors away.
+Lemon balm is an aromatic herb with calming properties that can also repel fleas and ticks due to its strong citrus scent; when mixed with other essential oils (such as eucalyptus) they become more effective in keeping unwanted visitors away.
 It can be used as part of a DIY spray or diffused throughout the house to naturally freshen the air while repelling insects at the same time!

 What are some other natural control techniques?

 Natural control methods are tactics used to manage pests without the use of harmful chemicals.
 Examples include releasing natural predators, like ladybugs, into gardens, using companion planting to deter pests, or spraying with a mild soap and water solution.

 Which is a good natural control for insect pests?

 Diatomaceous earth is an effective natural method.
 It dehydrates them on contact.
 Cedarwood oil is also used as a natural repellent due to its strong woody scent.